About

 Erika Batdorf

 Batdorf teaches at York University in Toronto where she received the Faculty of Fine Arts Dean’s Senior Teaching Award (2010) and in 1996 was voted Most Outstanding Faculty at The Boston Conservatory where she taught for 12 years.
-She has been a guest teacher at universities internationally and is listed in the Who’s Who of American Teachers.
-She ran The Batdorf School for Movement Theatre in Boston for several years and currently runs the Batdorf Intensive annually in Toronto.
+She has been and continues to be a guest teacher at universities internationally and is listed in the Who’s Who of American Teachers.
+She ran The Batdorf School for Movement Theatre in Boston for several years.